 top of page

 Georgia K. McMillen, Esq., is a mediator specializing in the resolution of disputes throughout the State of Hawai’i.
-Legal counsel, their clients and other mediators consistently hold her in high regard for her knowledge of the law and subject matter of a case, as well as her ability to listen, keep everyone focused, and assist in building lasting agreements.
+Legal counsel, their clients and other mediators consistently hold her in high regard for her ability to listen, keep everyone focused, and assist in building lasting agreements.
 As a mediator she is known for her skill in helping floundering parties articulate the problem and find solutions, her stamina during negotiations, her ability to provide reality-checks in challenging situations and her pursuit of settlement.

-In her mediation she has settled numerous cases in the following areas: business and commercial disputes; family law, divorce, child custody, division of assets; insurance disputes; employment; real estate, quiet title, foreclosure and condominium disputes; trusts and estates.
-In addition, she is an arbitrator for the Financial Industry Regulatory Authority, the largest independent regulator for all securities firms in the U.S. Ms. McMillen is a former per diem judge for the Family and District Courts on Maui.
+In her mediation she has settled numerous cases in the following areas: family law, divorce, child custody, division of assets; business and commercial disputes; insurance disputes; employment; real estate, quiet title, foreclosure and condominium disputes; trusts and estates.
+She is a former per diem judge for the Family and District Courts, State of Hawai'i.
 Her extensive training includes study in advanced mediation at the Straus Institute for Dispute Resolution, Pepperdine University School of Law.
+In 2024 she completed five years of peacemaking and ho'oponopono study and training with Kumu Lynette Kaopuiki Paglinawan.

-Ms. McMillen was raised on O`ahu, California and in Bangkok, Thailand.
-She graduated from the Kamehameha Schools and the University of Hawai’i.
-She graduated with honors from New York Law School then clerked for the New Jersey appellate courts.
-She began practicing law at Lowenstein Sandler in New Jersey, then Ross & Hardies in New York (now McGuire Woods).
+Georgia was raised on O`ahu, California and in Bangkok, Thailand.
+She graduated from the Kamehameha Schools, the University of Hawai’i and New York Law School.
+She began practicing law at Lowenstein Sandler, then Ross & Hardies (now McGuire Woods).
 In 1998 she returned home to Hawai’i and soon opened her own legal practice.
-She is a resident of Wailuku Maui where she lives with her husband and five cats, while maintaining offices in both Honolulu and Wailuku.
+She is a resident of Wailuku Maui where she lives with her husband and five cats.

 bottom of page